RigvedBansal/Sell-Spot/README.md

-# Flask sell spot olx like app Project
+# Flask sell spot app
+# Sell your old stuff

 # How to Run